-Some countries criminalize vertical transmission, that is, transmission of HIV from parent to child during pregnancy, birth or while breastfeeding.
-This criminalization can include exposure, imposing criminal liability on a parent who is giving birth to or breast feeding a child.
+Some countries criminalize vertical transmission, (transmission of HIV from parent to child during pregnancy, birth or breastfeeding).
+This criminalization can include exposure, imposing criminal liability on a parent who is giving birth or breastfeeding a child.
 Vertical transmission may be explicitly criminalized, which is where the law specifically mentions vertical transmission or mother-to-child transmission.
-However it may also be criminalized under more general laws, that is, where laws that broadly criminalize HIV or STI exposure, non-disclosure or transmission that have been, or could be, applied to vertical transmission.
-It also includes situations where general bodily harm or assault laws have been used to prosecute vertical transmission).
-If your country has either explicit or implicit laws that can apply to vertical transmission, please select "yes", even if there have been no prosecutions.
-If your legislation is specifically worded in a way that excludes vertical transmission, or the courts have interpreted the law as not applying to vertical transmission, select "no".
+It may also be criminalized under more general laws, where laws that broadly criminalize nondisclosure, exposure or transmission of HIV or sexually transmitted infections have been, or could be, applied to vertical transmission.
+It also includes situations where general bodily harm or assault laws have been used to prosecute vertical transmission.

+If your country has explicit or implicit laws that can apply to vertical transmission, select "Yes", even if there have been no prosecutions.

+If your country's legislation is specifically worded in a way that excludes vertical transmission, or the courts have interpreted the law as not applying to vertical transmission, select "No".

-149. Are there any laws at national or sub-national level that criminalize transgender people (e.g., for impersonating the opposite sex or cross-dressing)?
+153. Are there any laws at national or subnational level that criminalize transgender people (e.g. for impersonating the opposite sex or cross-dressing)?

-Transgender and gender diverse are terms used to describe a wide range of gender identities for people whose gender identity is different from the sex that they were assigned at birth.
-Gender identity exists on a spectrum, and people may not identify as completely male or completely female; some people may identify as non-binary.
-Across cultures, many other terms are used to describe gender identities and expressions that differ from the sex assigned at birth, in addition to non-binary gender expressions and identities.
+Transgender and gender diverse are terms used to describe a wide range of gender identities for people whose gender identity is different from the sex they were assigned at birth.
+Gender identity exists on a spectrum: people may not identify as completely male or completely female, and some people may identify as nonbinary.
+Across cultures, many other terms are used to describe gender identities and expressions that differ from the sex assigned at birth, in addition to nonbinary gender expressions and identities.

 This question asks about laws that target people based on their gender identity or expression.
-While it is rare to have a law that criminalises being transgender, there are laws that criminalise the gender expression of transgender and gender diverse people.
+Although it is rare to have a law that criminalizes being transgender, there are laws that criminalize the gender expression of transgender and gender diverse people.
 These primarily are expressed as laws against cross-dressing or criminalizing the opposite sex.
-Relevant laws may be found in legislation and/or personal or religious laws.
-If your country (or a state or province within your country) has any of these laws or something similar, please select "Yes."
-This question does not cover broader laws, such as morality or vagrancy laws that may be used in a discriminatory manner against transgender people.
+Relevant laws may be found in legislation or personal or religious laws.

+If your country (or a state or province within your country) has any of these laws or something similar, select "Yes".

+This question does not cover broader laws, such as morality or vagrancy laws, that may be used in a discriminatory manner against transgender people.
 There is a separate question on this in the NCPI.
-If only those laws exist, please select "No" for this question.
+If only those laws exist, select "No".

-150. Is sex work criminalized or otherwise subject to punitive regulations in your country at national or sub-national level?
+154. Is sex work criminalized or otherwise subject to punitive regulations in your country at the national or subnational level?